My Bookmarks

 Places Journal

-The polarization between city and country is an old story, but now it is entrenched in the upstate New York communities that were sacrificed to provide water to the downstate metropolis.
+The polarization between city and country is an old story.
+Now it is entrenched in the upstate communities that were sacrificed to provide water to the downstate metropolis.

 Why A Marsh